-&lt;sup>46 URS Scott Wilson (2011) Nottinghamshire Minerals and Waste Level 1 Strategic Flood Risk Assessment Environment Agency (2010) River Trent Catchment Flood Management Plan.
+&lt;sup>45 URS Scott Wilson (2011) Nottinghamshire Minerals and Waste Level 1 Strategic Flood Risk Assessment Environment Agency (2010) River Trent Catchment Flood Management Plan.
 December 2010

-Table 3.5: Other sources: Flooding from main rivers Specific records held by the County Council identify flood incidents from the River Soar in 2004 and 2012 flooding in Retford in 2008 from the River Idle and the River Ryton overtopping in Worksop in 2007 when the County experienced widespread flooding from multiple sources.
-The Baker Lane Brook (main river) has played a prominent role in severe flooding in Hucknall in 2007 and 2013.
+Table 3.5: Other sources: Flooding from main rivers The Baker Lane Brook (main river) has played a prominent role in severe flooding in Hucknall in 2007 and 2013.
 Future Flood Risk In December 2013, the Environment Agency published a new set of mapping called the Risk of Flooding from Rivers and the Sea, which shows the risk of flooding from rivers and the sea banded into High, Medium and Low Risk, in a consistent format with the Risk of Flooding from Surface Water (see Section3.1).
 Whilst this dataset is readily available to the public to understand their own flood risk, the Strategy uses the Flood Map for Planning (Rivers and Sea ), also published by the Environment Agency, as the basis to determine future flood risk from rivers.
-The Flood Map for Planning (Rivers and Sea) defines Flood Zones and is used by the District and Borough Councils, in Nottinghamshire as well as the county to make planning decisions in line with national legislation.
-The National Planning Policy Framework (NPPF) defines Flood Zones associated with tidal and river flooding based upon the probability of flooding.
+The Flood Map for Planning (Rivers and Sea) defines Flood Zones and is used by the District and Borough Councils, in Nottinghamshire as well as the county to make planning decisions in line with national legislation. and river flooding based upon the probability of flooding.
 The extent of land adjacent to main rivers within Flood Zone 2 (between a 1 in 100 and 1 in 1000 chance of flooding in any given year (1% AEP - 0.1% AEP) and Flood Zone 3 (greater than 1 in 100 chance of flooding in any given year (>1% AEP)) varies throughout the County, as shown in Figure A9 in Appendix A. Districts with the greatest areas of Flood Zones 2 and 3 are largely in the catchment of the River Trent including the northern and eastern areas of Bassetlaw, eastern areas of Newark and Sherwood and south east of Gedling as it joins the City of Nottingham.
 The Environment Agency flood zone data shows areas that could be affected by flooding from rivers if there were no flood defences in place.
 It should only be used to indicate areas that could be affected.
 You can find more information about the Environment Agency's Flood Zones using the Environment Agency website.
 The Environment Agency offers a free flood warning service , which gives advance warning of flooding via telephone, mobile SMS text, e-mail or fax if you live in an area of risk.
 Supporting Documents Nottinghamshire and Nottingham Level 1 Strategic Flood Risk Assessment Minerals and Waste River Trent Catchment Flood Management Plan (2010).
 District and Borough Councils SFRAs (see Section 2.2, Box 2.3) Figures Figure A8: Main rivers and ordinary watercourses Figure A9: Risk of flooding from main rivers